breadadams/scroller-motion/README.md

 - 🎣 Built around React hooks
 - ⚖️ Only 2.2kb gzipped

-It's still considered a `beta` release, with a public roadmap for the stable v1 available [here](https://github.com/wombak/scroller-motion/projects/1).

-> Note: Currently **scroller-motion** only supports motion scrolling on the main window/body.
-The stable release _should_ allow for motion scrolling on any DOM element.

 ### Contributing

 These are the current scripts available for development: